 Piercings can hurt, depending on the area you’re having pierced.
 Fortunately, the piercing itself is over very quickly, and most of our clients tell us there is little, to no pain and or that it feels like a little pinch or flick.
 Common piercing areas, like ear lobes, are low pain because there is no cartilage present.
 Areas with tougher cartilage like the nose can be a little more painful, but it’s over in seconds!
 Trust us, it’s nothing you can’t handle!
 Our Piercing Specialists are always refining their techniques to make you as comfortable as possible throughout the experience.
 If you’re nervous about your piercing, try to relax and remain calm by focusing on your breathing – in through your nose and out through your mouth.

-Be aware, that just because it looks healed, you won’t be able to remove your jewellery for long periods of time as the piercing will shrink and may even close very quickly.
 The nose is one of the fastest places on the body for piercings to close once jewellery is removed.
 If your piercing is fresh, it can close up in a matter of minutes.
 Even if you’ve had your nose piercing for a year you can expect it to close up within a few hours or days after removing your jewellery, this is largely due to the fast healing power of the nose’s mucus membrane.